 Dust particles may sometimes be too small to see, but fine enough to breathe in.
-Once inhaled, it can become imbedded deep in the lungs which can cause serious harm to health.
+Once inhaled, it can become embedded deep in the lungs which can cause serious harm to health.

 The damaging effects of dust can vary from skin irritation to lung cancer depending on the composition of the dust, and the type and degree of exposure.